 See Fellowships.
 This site provides links to award web sites.
 The Financial Aid Information page provides links to web pages with information about scholarships, fellowships, grants, loans, and similar forms of funding.
 Other good places to look are the Financial Aid Search through Fastweb and the Community of Science scholarship and fellowship database.
 The Community of Science database search needs to be done on a Georgia Tech computer since Tech subscribes to the database.

-7. I am not sure my grades and activities are competitive.
-Should I bother applying even when I am not sure I can compete nationwide?
+I am not sure my grades and activities are competitive.
+Should I apply even when I am not sure I can compete nationwide?

 Going through an application process is hard work, but it is the kind of hard work that is rewarding in many ways.
 Applicants get to know themselves and their goals by the writing they do, and they develop skills, such as interviewing and grant writing, they will use in the future.
 Polishing your writing skills is never a waste of time.
 The personalized mentoring from Fellowship Communication Program advisors is valuable and helps you know where to use your energy.
 Rhodes and Marshall require 3.7 or above GPA.
 Discuss with advisors your situation for other programs.
 You may have accomplishments that will help a lower GPA.